eellak/epinoo-installation-scripts/README.md

 #### mysql
 Install an empty MySQL database server.
 See the file mysql.pp for more detals.

+#### ffmpeg
+Build a Debian package of the FFMPEG software.
+This will clone a bazaar repo and carry out the build process.
+Use this before attempting to install bbb.

 #### bbb
 Install Big Blue Button.
 This is a rather complex process, mostly because it involves the creation of an ffmpeg package specialized for this need.
 See bellow for details.